RoysSpaceXL/0BaseLine/Storybook.md

 Stay updated with the latest announcements:

 ### Version 2.0 Released
-We are excited to announce the release of Playground version 2.0.
+We are excited to announce the release of Baseline version 2.0.
 This major update includes:
 - New diagram types: Gantt charts, Pie charts
 - Enhanced API with new endpoints
 - Improved performance and stability